typedb/typedb/docs/pages/docs/11-examples/java-api-example.md

 ## Querying the Knowledge Graph Using QueryBuilder

-It is also possible to interact with the knowledge base using a separate Java API that forms Graql queries.
+It is also possible to interact with the knowledge graph using a separate Java API that forms Graql queries.
 This is via `GraknTx.graql()`, which returns a `QueryBuilder` object, discussed in the documentation.
 It is useful to use `QueryBuilder` if you want to make queries using Java, without having to construct a string containing the appropriate Graql expression.
 Taking the same query "What are the instances of type person?":

 ```java
 for (Answer a: tx.graql().match(var("x").isa("person"))) {